Do you want to create a DIY survival kit? Learn how to make one out of an upcycled Altoid tin and get ideas on how to fill it with the right supplies.

 - Now you’re ready to start filling your tin with all of the survival items you’ve gathered.
 If you like putting together puzzles or playing Tetris, you will enjoy this task.
 Be strategic in your placement so that everything will fit.

-- Another idea for a little added safety is to glue a small piece paper in the bottom of the tin that has name, birth date, pertinent medical information and a few emergency contact numbers written on it.
+- Another idea for a little added safety is to glue a small piece paper in the bottom of the tin that has name, birth date, pertinent medical information and a few important contact numbers written on it.
 Cover it with packing tape to protect it from potential water damage.

 Pin this post to your DIY, Outdoor or Gift Ideas boards!